objectrocket/terraform-worker/docs/source/commands.rst

 .. seealso::
    :doc:`./hooks`

+.. _terraform-modules-dir:

 \-\-terraform-modules-dir
 +++++++++++++++++++++++++

 .. index::
-   triple: terraform command; options; --terraform-modules-dir
+   triple: terraform commands; options; --terraform-modules-dir

 The **--terraform-modules--dir** option allows a user to specify a local directory where terraform-modules can be found.
 If this value is not set, the location is assumed to be ``./terraform-modules``.